NatashaKamami/Machine-Learning-1/Capstone_Project/README.md

 ![image](https://github.com/user-attachments/assets/5178ea9a-3930-46d5-887b-bc8a0554fa59)

-On comparing our F1 score of the baseline random forest model and the tuned model, the F1 is higher in the tuned model hence hyperparameter tuning has enhanced our random forest model performance making it an optimal choice for analysis and with the same parameters we will make predictions on our test set to see if our model performs just as well on the unseen data.
+On comparing our F1 score of the baseline random forest model and the tuned model, the F1 score is higher in the tuned model therefore hyperparameter tuning has enhanced our random forest model performance making it an optimal choice for analysis.
+With the same parameters we will make predictions on our test set to see if our model performs just as well on the unseen data.

 ### Final evaluation on the test set
 ![image](https://github.com/user-attachments/assets/2205fcaf-1fb9-40ff-9415-ffe598ab983b)